-Dolby Atmos promises to be the future of sound.
-With its object-oriented audio engineering and its up-or-down-firing speakers, Atmos is changing the way home theaters are set up and, more importantly, how sound is distributed in the room.
+In brief, Dolby Atmos a new audio format that allows you to hear sound in a 360-degree bubble.
+With its object-oriented audio engineering and its up-or-down-firing speakers, Atmos is changing the way home theaters are setup and, more importantly, how sound is distributed in the room.

 In the past, we've explored how exactly Dolby Atmos is the future of cinema sound, as well as how the technology is hacking our ears.
-But this is the first time we've taken the technology home, set it up on our own and tried to replicate the life-changing auditory experience of hearing Dolby Atmos in theaters.
+But we've never sat down to truly explain what the technology is, why it's important and, most importantly, how you can get it in your own home.
+Until now.

 Step 1.
 Finding the system

-Surprisingly, finding a Dolby Atmos-compatible system is the easiest part of the process.
-Major audio manufacturers – like Onkyo, Denon, Yamaha and Pioneer – all make audio/visual receivers capable of processing Dolby Atmos audio tracks, with few distinctions for the layman between the mid-tier models.
+If you'd rather just expand the home system you already have, major audio manufacturers like Onkyo, Denon, Yamaha and Pioneer all make audio/visual receivers capable of processing Dolby Atmos audio tracks, with few distinctions for the layman between the mid-tier models.

-The takeaway here is that, as long as both the receiver and speakers are Dolby Atmos-ready, you're all set.
-Confused about where to start shopping?
-Dolby offers a handy catalog of all the current Atmos-ready products.
+If you're still a bit hazy about where to start shopping for Atmos products, Dolby offers a handy catalog of all the current Dolby Atmos-ready products.

-Plus, Dolby Atmos works best in a smaller room with a level ceiling.
+Dolby Atmos works best in a smaller room with a level ceiling.
 Changing the slope of the ceiling messes with the reflection angle of the surround sound.
-In my medium-sized, cathedral-ceiling apartment, I again didn't have the best of luck recreating the nuanced and perfectly balanced audio experience I've had at Dolby's labs, but that said, there were a few moments when everything came together and worked perfectly.

 Atmos is a lot like 4K, in a way